earthchie/BlindSignature.js/README.md

 const ballotSignature = signature; // from step #4 -> Author.unblind(signed)
 ```

 Also to make the vote anonymous.
 Voter must create a new wallet every time, submit the ballot to smart contract using EIP-2771.
-With EIP-2771 voter do not need to pay transaction gas, so no way to track down the origin of the gas, so identity of the voter.
+With EIP-2771 voter do not need to pay transaction gas, so no way to track down the origin of the gas, also identity of the voter.

 # License
 MIT